-On August 30, 2022, the Company entered into a legally binding letter agreement (the "Proposed Acquisition") with Nordgold to obtain Nordgold's 55.01% interest in CMMO (for a total of 100%).
-Under the terms of the letter agreement, there are no up-front payments.
-Consideration is entirely at the back-end, whereby the Company will only be obligated to pay Nordgold \$100,000 if and when the Company receives all permits and authorizations necessary for construction of a mine that produces a minimum of 100,000 ounces of gold per year.
-If Nordgold's shareholders are still under sanctions (see Nordgold sanctions sections above) at the time of the \$100,000 payment, then the funds will be paid to a blocked bank account.
-The binding letter agreement becomes effective with, and is subject to, the approval of all applicable sanctions authorities.
+On August 30, 2022, the Company entered into a legally binding letter agreement (the "Proposed Acquisition") with Nordgold to acquire Nordgold's 55.01% interest in CMMO (for a total of 100%).
+Under the terms of the letter agreement, there would be no up-front payments.
+Consideration would be entirely at the back-end, whereby the Company would only be obligated to pay Nordgold \$100 million (the "Consideration") if and when the Company received all permits and authorizations necessary for construction of a mine that produces a minimum of 100,000 ounces of gold per year.
+If Nordgold's shareholders were still under sanctions (see Nordgold sanctions sections above) at the time of the \$100 million payment, then the funds would be paid to a blocked bank account.

 On September 13, 2022, the Company announced that the French Government ministry responsible for overseeing matters related to Russian sanctions, had approved (the "French Approval") the Proposed Acquisition.
-The French Approval requires the Proposed Acquisition to be completed by December 31, 2022.
-The EU regulation governing such deadline (the "EU Framework") has been subsequently amended on December 16, 2022, to allow for an extension to February 28, 2023 (the "EU Extension"), subject to French sanctions authority approval.
+The French Approval required the Proposed Acquisition to be completed by December 31, 2022.
+The EU regulation governing the French deadline (the "EU Framework") was subsequently amended on December 16, 2022, to allow for an extension to February 28, 2023 (the "EU Extension").
 On December 30, 2022, the Company received an extension of the French Approval, to February 28, 2023.
-On February 25, 2023, the EU Framework was amended again to allow for an extension to May 31, 2023, subject to French sanctions authority approval.
+On February 25, 2023, the EU Framework was amended again to allow for an extension to May 31, 2023.
 On March 10, 2023, the Company received an extension of the French Approval, to May 31, 2023.
+As at the date of these consolidated financial statements, no further extension of the French Approval is possible under current EU Framework and new sanctions regulations are being negotiated by the EU member states.